Murder of Laura Dickinson: Firing of university's president

 The nationally reported scandal resulted in the firing of President John A. Fallon by the Board of Regents.
 He was notified of the unanimous vote of the Board to fire him by a letter sent to his home on July 15, 2007.
 Although no formal reason for the termination was given, his dismissal was considered by many to be a direct result of his role in the cover-up of the on-campus homicide.
-Eastern Michigan's Faculty Association President supported the Board's decision.
-Additional campus safety measures have been made in hall security since the murder.

 At a special meeting called by the Board of Regents on Monday, July 16, 2007, the separation of President John Fallon was officially announced along with the separation of Jim Vick, Vice President for Student Affairs, and Cindy Hall, Director of Public Safety and Chief of Police.
 A letter of discipline was placed in University Counsel Kenneth McKanders' file.
 It was also announced that Donald Loppnow, Provost and Vice President for Academic Affairs, would be appointed Executive Vice President and in this role serve as Acting President until an Interim President is selected.